GoatTech-42/Traveller/README.md

 ## Building from source

-You'll need JDK 21 and Maven.
+You need JDK 21 and Maven.

 ```bash
 mvn clean package
 ```

-The finished plugin lands at `target/Traveller-1.0.0.jar`.
+The compiled plugin lands at `target/Traveller-1.0.0.jar`.

 ## Configuration

-The full configuration with comments lives in [`src/main/resources/config.yml`](src/main/resources/config.yml).
+The full config with comments lives in [`src/main/resources/config.yml`](src/main/resources/config.yml).
 A few highlights:

 - **Warmups** – seconds the player must stand still before teleporting.
 The